 “Cravings are what drive habits.
 And figuring out how to spark a craving makes creating a new habit easier.
 Every night, millions of people scrub their teeth in order to get a tingling feeling; every morning, millions put on their jogging shoes to capture an endorphin rush they’ve learned to crave.”

-Power of Habits is one of the most life changing books.
+The Power of Habit has been one of the most life-changing books (for me, at least).
 Even though we all talk about the importance of habits all the time, Charles Duhigg holds our finger and takes us on that journey where we clearly see why we do what we do, how much we decide on a daily basis, and how habits can automate our day.

 “Champions don’t do extraordinary things.
 They do ordinary things, but they do them without thinking, too fast for the other team to react.
 They follow the habits they’ve learned.”

 If you want to change your life or improve your work and personal life and relationships and health — then the Power of Habit is your book.

 I’m a fan of habits and linked above and listed below are my important articles on the topic:

 - Daily Creative Routine and Rituals to Dream and Create Consistently

 - 12 Principles to Achieve Goals That Has Never Failed Me

 - Work From Home Routines and Ideas